 Bulk folder (also junk folder): Where many email clients send messages that appear to be from spammers or contain spam or are from any sender who’s not in the recipient’s address book or contact list.
 Some clients allow the recipient to override the system’s settings and direct that mail from a suspect sender be sent directly to the inbox.
 E.g., Yahoo Mail gives recipients a button marked “Not Spam” on every message in the bulk folder.

-Here is the list of email marketing glossary which are started with C Letter.
+Here is the list of email marketing glossaries which are started with a C Letter.

 Call to action: In an email message, the link or body copy that tallest the recipient what action to take.

 CAN-SPAM: Popular name for the U.S. law regulating commercial email (Full name: Controlling the Assault of Non-Solicited Pornography and Marketing Act of 2003)